lgbrownjr/ser2bt-bridge/README.md

 - insert the SD card into a different computer to perform the first few steps:
   - Download link is [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
   - Follow Raspbian’s directions [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-- Eject and re-insert the SD card, and use your PC's file explorer to open the SD card - should be called *boot*.
+- Eject and re-insert the SD card, and use your PC's file explorer to open the SD card which should be called *boot*.
   - Add the following to the end of the first line in the `/boot/cmdline.txt` file:
     - modules-load=dwc2,g_serial
   - Save and close *cmdline.txt*